ChrisXaysanasith/cse15l-lab-reports/lab2.md

 ![Image](https://github.com/ChrisXaysanasith/cse15l-lab-reports/assets/26499648/88030008-94b2-4a23-94fd-a3175ca2c438)

-the url.getPath().contains("/add-message")) gets called, therefore the arguments required in this is /add-message then if the query contains s= which results in /add-message?s= then when you put a value after the end of s= the number will be added, the = will split the string, value is empty right now, the try and catch will also be ran for the string to format it.
+the url.getPath().contains("/add-message")) gets called, therefore the arguments required in this is /add-message then if the query contains s= which results in /add-message?s= then when you put a string after the end of s= the number will be added, the = will split the string, value is empty right now then the value gets applied when you apply a string, the try and catch will also be ran for the string to format it.
 Then the stringSearch will apply the string to the value.

 **ls into private key of ssh**